nickkalen/AmazonRDS-with-API/README.md

-# project2
-Data Ingestion & Analysis
+# Project 2 - Data Ingestion & Analysis

-project.py is the script to call the remote api exactly every minute, writing the data to a sql database stored in Amazon RDS.
+Project.py is the script to call the remote api exactly every minute, writing the data to a sql database stored in Amazon RDS.

 Data Screenshot is a screenshot of the data table called apidata after the script was run.
 The screenshot is large, so you might have to scroll to the right to see the "time" column.